 Automation Workshop can pick up the necessary data and process it on its own or, if necessary, feed it to other application, thus streamlining all necessary steps into an organized uninterrupted data flow.
 The connection is built by creating Tasks, the basic functional units of Automation Workshop.

 Automatic start of the Task depends on the configuration of its Triggers.
 A Trigger is a component of the Task which watches for occurrence of events of specified type within the range of predefined parameters.
 When the Trigger conditions are met, it launches the Task which performs its Actions.

 Configuring Triggers and Actions is simple.
 These sub-units of a Task do not only monitor the system or perform some rigid instruction, but can actually interact among themselves providing a possibility of flexible approach to process automation.

 Once automated, the system becomes much more efficient.
 Automation not only eliminates unnecessary delays, but also is virtually exempt from error.
 Automated systems do not make mistakes or mix folders; they do not make typos or forget to finish their work.
 As soon as an automated Task is properly deployed, it immediately starts to save human time and business expenses from then on.

-Automation Workshop Free Edition works on all 32-bit and 64-bit Microsoft Windows versions · Windows 7 · Windows 8 & 8.1 · Windows 10 · Server 2008 & 2008 R2 · Server 2012 & 2012 R2 · Server 2016 · Server 2019 · Server 2022 · Automate now and gain instant benefits—all in your preferred language!
+Automation Workshop Free Edition works on all modern 32-bit and 64-bit Microsoft Windows versions · Windows 10 · Windows 11 · Server 2012 & 2012 R2 · Server 2016 · Server 2019 · Server 2022 · Automate now and gain instant benefits—all in your preferred language!